Progent: Securing AI Agents with Privilege Control: 's Privilege Control Policy

-The function $\policies(\call)$ effectively creates a policy-governed tool call.
-It behaves just like the original tool call $\call$ when the policies \policies{} allow it, and it automatically switches to the fallback function when they do not.
-This architecture makes \system{} a highly modular and non-intrusive addition to any LLM agent.
-Developers can integrate it with minimal effort by wrapping their tools, ensuring broad applicability across various agents without interfering with their core components.
+The function $\policy(\call)$ creates a policy-governed tool call.
+It behaves just like the original tool call $\call$ when the policy $\policy$ allows it, and it automatically switches to the fallback function when it does not.

-\paragraph{Enforcing Policies during Agent Execution} Building on the tool-level policy enforcement outlined in \cref{algo:policy-func}, we now discuss how \system{}'s policies secure a full agent execution.
-This process is illustrated in \cref{algo:policy-exec}.
-Because of \system{}'s modular design, \cref{algo:policy-exec} retains the general structure of a standard agent execution (\cref{algo:execution-vanilla}).
-The key differences are at \cref{line:policy-tool,line:tool-execution,line:policy-apply}.
-Rather than directly executing tool calls produced by the agent, \system{} governs them using policies \policies{} by calling $\policies(\call_i)$ for each tool call $\call_i$ (\cref{line:policy-tool}).
-It then executes the call (or a fallback function) and updates the policies accordingly (\cref{line:tool-execution,line:policy-apply}).
-For practical examples of this process, see the agent execution traces in \cref{fig:example}.